Before setting up a BI connection, please be aware of the data privacy and security considerations.

 It’s easy for developers to make changes to views in Agilebase, for example adding / removing fields, changing calculations or just renaming a view.

 However, when the BI connection is active, bear in mind that certain changes could break it.
 The reason is that once data is set up to transfer to a separate system, the other system typically expects it to remain in the same format.

 That means that if you rename the view or move it, or rename/delete fields and calculations, you may afterwards need to check your charts in Superset / Power BI, to see if they need re-creating.

-Once the view has been set up, external applications will see a new read-only snapshot of data once a day.
+Once the view has been set up, external applications will see a new read-only snapshot of data once a day at a time you can specify on screen.
 If your data needs to be updated more often, you can add a workflow button to accomplish that: